-When my back pain started during my first pregnancy, I tucked pillows around my body while I sleep on my side – one between my legs, one below my belly, and one behind my back.
+When my back pain started during my first pregnancy, I tucked pillows around my body while I slept on my side – one between my legs, one below my belly, and one behind my back.
 That’s four pillows including the one for my head!!!
-I had to constantly adjust them from my frequent middle of the night trips to the bathroom.
+I had to constantly adjust them from my frequent middle-of-the-night trips to the bathroom.

-This is the best U shaped pillow for backache suffers because it has an extra cushion that cradles the back.
+This is the best U-shaped pillow for backache sufferers because it has an extra cushion that cradles the back.

 What’s more, the velour cover is super soft to the touch and is machine-washable.

 A poor posture can exacerbate back pain, especially during pregnancy.
 Be conscious of how you stand, sit, and walk.
 Below are adjustments you can simply follow for a better posture and reduce pregnancy back pain.